YLiu95/Lloyds_Banking_Group_data_challenge/README.md

-# Digdata - "Step Up" Lloyds Banking Group career challenge
+# Lloyds Banking Group data challenge

+## Highlights:
+• Created a comprehensive solution to tackle problems of missing data and imbalanced data.

+• As a result, I boosted my deep learning models’ prediction accuracy and beat the benchmark model.

 ## Overview: